ibm-cloud-docs/satellite/locations.md

 **How do I scale up my control plane location to be highly available?**<br>
 See [Highly available control plane worker setup](/docs/satellite?topic=satellite-ha#satellite-ha-setup).
-Make sure to add hosts to the control plane location in each zone, in multiples of three.
+Make sure to attach hosts to the control plane location in each zone, in multiples of three.
 For example, you might have 6 hosts that are assigned to your control plane location that is managed from {{site.data.keyword.cloud_notm}} multizone metro `wdc` US East region, with 2 hosts each zone (`us-east-1`, `us-east-2`, and `us-east-3`).

 **I am ready to scale up my location control plane.
 How do I start?**<br>
 You can follow the same steps to [Set up the {{site.data.keyword.satelliteshort}} control plane for the location](/docs/satellite?topic=satellite-locations#setup-control-plane).